allegro/allegro.tech/_posts/2019-10-06-design-for-failure.md

 another service) also requires monitoring and alerting to be sure that it is working correctly.

 Business metrics mainly refer to data trends in time (e.g. amount of click events daily per placement).
-As we have all events persisted on HDFS, it can be accomplished by implementing a job that will gather statistics from them and check for anomalies.
+As we have all events persisted to HDFS, it can be accomplished by implementing a job that will gather statistics from them and check for anomalies.

 ### Summary
 Failures in a distributed system are inevitable.
-Guarding against every possible failure in Online layer is like tilting at windmills.
+Guarding against every possible failure in Online Layer is like tilting at windmills.
 It can lead to a very complex system, which ironically may create even more vulnerabilities.
-Having  best-effort Online layer and Offline layer for reconciliation is relatively easy step that gives us enormous benefits.
-It makes our Online layer simpler and protects us against failures.
+Having a best-effort Online Layer and an Offline Layer for reconciliation is a relatively easy step that gives us enormous benefits.
+It makes our Online Layer simpler and protects us against failures.
 We can reconcile, analyse and monitor.
-The Offline layer is one of those things that lets you sleep well at night.
+The Offline Layer is one of those things that lets you sleep well at night.
 It gives you confidence in your daily work and allows you to make mistakes.

 Always think of what can go wrong and protect against it.